lnfernux/lnfernux.github.io/_posts/2018-11-01-securingwindowsserver13.md

 Open Registry Editor

-* Enable virtualization-based security:
+Enable virtualization-based security:

 * Go to HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\DeviceGuard.
 * Add a new DWORD value named EnableVirtualizationBasedSecurity.
 Set the value of this registry setting to 1 to enable virtualization-based security and set it to 0 to disable it.
 * Add a new DWORD value named RequirePlatformSecurityFeatures.
 Set the value of this registry setting to 1 to use Secure Boot only or set it to 3 to use Secure Boot and DMA protection.

-Enable Windows Defender Credential Guard
+Enable Windows Defender Credential Guard:

 * Go to HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\LSA.
 * Add a new DWORD value named LsaCfgFlags.
 Set the value of this registry setting to 1 to enable Windows Defender Credential Guard with UEFI lock, set it to 2 to enable Windows Defender Credential Guard without lock, and set it to 0 to disable it.